quiltdata/quilt/docs/advanced-features/workflows.md

     url: s3://quilt-dev-metadata/schemas/validate-secrets.schema.json
 ```

-With the above configuration, you must specify a workflow before you can push:
+Once you add a configuration that defines workflows, you must specify a workflow
+before you can push (unless you explicitly set `is_workflow_required: False` in
+your `config.yml`).

 <!--pytest-codeblocks:cont-->
 <!--pytest.mark.xfail-->